Cormac88/Fundamentals-of-Data-Analysis/README.md

 ### Installing Python and Jupyter Notebook

-1. Python and jupyter lab are needed to run the `.ipnb` files in this repository.
+1. Python and jupyter lab are needed to run the `.ipynb` files in this repository.

 1. Download `Python` from https://www.python.org/.